Get started with the BillPro API

 }

 When a POST or PUT request is successful, BillPro returns the new data object in the response body.
-The response can include some additional attributes that you can use in future requests.
+The response can include additional attributes you can use in future requests.

-When you create a customer, BillPro the response includes the id, which is the unique system identifier, and the merchant customer_id.
-It also includes the time stamps of when the customer, the customer's addresses, and the customer's organisation, were created and updated.
+For example, when you create a customer in BillPro, the response includes the id, which is the unique system identifier, and the merchant customer_id.
+It also includes the time stamps of when the customer account, the customer's addresses, and the customer's organisation were created and updated.

 Get API response codes